Restraining Order Lawyers Woodbridge, NJ

 If the Victim accuses you of violating a restraining order, you will most likely be arrested and prosecuted by the county prosecutor’s office.
 You will then be brought to court for a bail hearing.
 Eventually, a judge decides your fate – you could face up to 18 months in prison or a fine up to $25,000.
 You can be put on probation, forced to undergo substance abuse evaluation and have to pay stiff fines, etc. Further, your freedom could be at stake.
 In fact, if you are accused and convicted of violated a restraining order more than once, you will face a mandatory jail sentence.

-Criminal Defense When You’re Accused of Violating a Restraining Order
+Criminal Defense Attorneys Represent You When You’re Accused of Violating a Restraining Order in Howell, NJ

 The accusation of violating a restraining order can subject a Defendant to criminal prosecution and, upon conviction, to fine and/or imprisonment.
 But what if the Defendant’s actions were not truly in violation?
 What if your actions were misinterpreted?
 What if the accusation was brought maliciously?